• Skip to primary navigation

 • You could add some grilled chicken breasts or pan-seared lamb if you like but it really is substantial enough on its own.

-Aerial view of garbanzo or chickpea salad in a white bowl with a celery spring on top.
+Vibrant garbanzo bean salad in a white bowl with celery leaves and lemon halves on the side.

 GARBANZO-BEAN-SALAD